mnyangiwe/APIScenarios/README.md

 * [Tool for Non-functional tests]()

 ## General info
-This project is an automating the CocktailBD service using rest assured and testng.
+This project is automating the CocktailBD service using rest assured and testng.

 ## Project Structure
 On an upper level it contains two directories: Reporting and src.